miklevin/MikeLev.in/_posts/2025-03-07-python-htmx-llm-seo.md

 sort_order: 3
 ---

+## Code Optimization Journey: From 10K to 2.5K Lines

 Okay, so I took a codebase that exploded to about 10K lines and 60K tokens (per tiktoken) brought it down to about 2.5K lines and 27K tokens.
 There was a ginormous workflow in there I removed which alone was about 1.5K lines, but for